 What is rhabdomyolysis?

 Rhabdomyolysis is a serious condition caused by muscle injury.
+It can be caused by an accident or by overusing the muscles when resistance training.

 - trauma or crush injuries, for example, from a car accident